fossabot/Records/README.md

 ```

 Make sure to set a default value on the property and write a unit test ([see here](https://github.com/rob-nash/Records/blob/master/RecordsTests/PartyTests.swift)).

+When switching the accessibility level of your @NSManaged vars from public to private, like the above enum example, it is recommended that you use an underscore, because the script will truncate the underscore from the initialiser.
+If you would like to use some other naming convention, feel free to modify [the script](https://github.com/rob-nash/Records/blob/master/Database/Templates/ManagedObject.Query.stencil).

 ## Installing